svj-aventador/xrpl-dev-portal/content/use-cases/contribute-code-to-rippled.md

 # Contribute Code to rippled

-Want to contribute code or a bug report to help improve `rippled`, the core peer-to-peer server that manages the XRP Ledger?
+Want to contribute code or a bug report to help improve `rippled`, the core peer-to-peer server that manages the SGY Ledger?
 Here’s a roadmap to the high-level tasks that’ll have you reviewing code and functionality in no time.

 <!-- USE_CASE_STEPS_START -->
 {% set n = cycler(* range(1,99)) %}